-has been a teacher and practitioner of Esalen® Massage, Deep Bodywork, and body-oriented approaches to Gestalt work for more than 20 years.
-He teaches in the US, Asia, and Europe, and makes his home in Big Sur, Calif.
+has been a teacher and practitioner of Esalen® Massage, Deep Bodywork, and body-oriented approaches to Relational Gestalt Process work for more than 30 years.
+He teaches in the US, Asia, and Europe, and makes his home in Big Sur.

 Deep bodywork, practiced with great sensitivity, is one of the most effective healing modalities available to the bodywork practitioner.
 Through slowly opening the body’s deeper soft tissue layers, we connect the mind to normally unconscious "stuck" areas of the physical body, which can release enormous amounts of previously held energy.
 This energy then becomes available to support the body’s innate capacity to self-organize and self-heal, enabling practitioners to support clients in overcoming previously stubborn, seemingly intractable physical conditions.

 Esalen offers numerous levels of basic massage certification.
 For an overview of these programs, please visit www.esalen.org/page/learn-esalen-massage.

 Competent, deep soft-tissue work is an invaluable tool in the skill-set of today’s successful massage and bodywork practitioner.
 The number one complaint any bodyworker deals with over time is acute and chronic back pain.
 In this new Healing Art of Deep Bodywork seminar, we will continue to develop the practitioner’s knowledge of how to assess and relieve the different types of back problems that clients present.
 Up until now, all of the work on the back we have learned has been done with clients laying face up or face down.

 Healing Art of Deep Bodywork®: Deep Tissue Skills for Massage Practitioners, Advanced Hip-work, Feet and Lower Legs